Delivery and immediate postpartum recovery

-After you deliver, your nurse will assess your vital signs, fundus (feeling through your abdomen for the top of your uterus) and lochia (bloody discharge from your uterus that flows out your vagina) at least every 15 minutes for the first hour after you have delivered, then every 30 minutes for the next hour (and longer if there are concerns).
-We encourage breast-feeding moms to nurse as soon as possible after delivery.
-Your nurse will help you as needed.
+After you deliver, your nurse will assess your vital signs, fundus (feeling through your abdomen for the top of your uterus) and lochia (bloody discharge from your uterus that flows out your vagina) several times for a few hours to ensure your body is recovering as expected.
+Breastfeeding moms are encouraged to nurse as soon as possible after delivery.
+Your nurse will help you, as needed.